mandipsapkota/heart-risk-prediction/README.md

 ## Conclusion

 The model predicts heart disease based on patient data with good accuracy.
 This project demonstrates a basic application of Logistic Regression for binary classification.

----

-Feel free to adjust the details to better suit your project's specifics or to include additional instructions if necessary.